gregdon13/ntz-java/README.md

 # ntz-java

-ntz is a commandline notes taker
+ntz is a commandline notes taker. use HashMap to store all the things.

 ## What is ntz?